Lovkush-A/spar_llm_trajectories_interp/notes/2024-08-29-LA_activation_transfer_long_topics.md

 - Mindfulness meditation benefits.
 All start 'Mindfulness' without meditation and go on to discuss benefits.
 - Forensic science techniques.
 Forensic science.
 - Environmentally friendly transportation.
 2 match, 1 about environmentally friendly practices.
-- Extreme sports safety.
-All start with 'Extreme', Two about extreme weather, one about extreme heat warnings
 - Alternative energy storage.
 Alternative energy sources.
 - Global trade agreements.
 Global trade.
 - Sustainable water management.
 Sustainable practices or sustainable agriculture.

-These topics had multiple paragraphs for topic1, messing up my basic logic to identify when topic changed.
+Axe-throwing had multiple paragraphs.
+This messed up my basic logic to identify the change of topic (which was searching for first new line) and so I was transferring from the wrong newline token.

 - Tropical fruit varieties
 - Electric car technology